 Oil bound for sharper declines, industry experts tell Goldman Sachs

-April 1 (Reuters) - Oil prices could continue to tumble on slashed demand amid the coronavirus crisis, industry experts said in interviews published by Goldman Sachs, exacerbated by a market share tussle among top producers as the world runs out of storage space.
+April 1 (Reuters) - Oil prices could continue to tumble and even fall to single digits as demand slumps due to the coronavirus crisis, industry experts said in interviews published by Goldman Sachs, exacerbated by a market share tussle among top producers as the world runs out of storage space.

 But the slide could give way to a "healthier global industry," the bank said in the note dated March 31, rebounding as production is reduced.

-Oil expert and Pullitzer-winning author Daniel Yergin told Goldman Sachs that demand could fall by 20 million barrels per day in April, or even more, referring to the "biggest demand drop in modern times" while Saudi Arabia and Russia engage in a price war.
+Oil expert and Pulitzer Prize-winning author Daniel Yergin told Goldman Sachs that demand could fall by 20 million barrels per day in April, or even more, referring to the "biggest demand drop in modern times" while Saudi Arabia and Russia engage in a price war.

-"We're in for a period of low prices, at least for the next several months, and maybe longer," Yergin said.
+"If we run out of oil storage and oil can't be moved, as in 1988, we'll see prices go sharply lower-- to very low double digits, and in some cases to single digits," Yergin said, adding that low prices could prevail for the next several months or even longer.

 Oil prices are now in the $20s, having slumped in March after a deal on supply curbs between the Organization of the Petroleum Exporting Countries, Russia and other producers, known as OPEC+, fell apart.
 O/POLLO/R